Homebuyer.com - Happy Homebuying™ - Expert mortgage guidance and tools

 What is the Housing Programs for Volunteer First Responders?

-The Housing Programs for Volunteer First Responders expands federal housing program eligibility to include qualified volunteer first responders who currently serve their communities without regular pay.
+The Housing Programs for Volunteer First Responders extends existing federal housing benefits to qualified volunteer emergency personnel.
+These are people who serve their communities as firefighters, EMTs, paramedics, and other emergency responders without receiving regular pay.

 Who Sponsors the Housing Programs for Volunteer First Responders?